A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-We further investigated the occurrence of clusters of FFLs, which consist of two FFLs that share at least one node.
-As with single FFLs, we can distinguish different types of FFL clusters based on the distribution of activating and inhibiting edges in the motif (Fig.~\ref{fig:ffl} enumerates all 15 types of FFL clusters that we considered).
+We further investigated the occurrence of clusters of FFLs, that is, two FFLs that share at least one node.
+As with single FFLs, we can distinguish different types of FFL clusters based on the distribution of activating and inhibiting edges in the motif (Fig.~\ref{fig:ffl_ffl} displays all 15 types of FFL clusters).
 A recent analysis of a diverse set of natural and engineered networks revealed wide differences in the distribution of the different types of FFL clusters~\cite{gorochowski2018organization}.

-We identified a total of 85284 FFL clusters in the 132 GRN models.
-As with the single FFL motifs, we stratified the number of occurrences by type~(Fig.~\ref{fig:ffl_ffl}A) and additionally by model~(Fig.~\ref{fig:ffl_ffl}B).
-As expected, we found most such clusters to involve 5 genes (64472, $75.6\%$), followed by 4 (19277, $22.6\%$) and by 3 genes (1535, $1.8\%$).
+We identified a total of 101832 FFL clusters in the \numberNetworks GRN models~(Supplementary Dataset 4).
+As with the single FFL motifs, we stratified the number of occurrences by type~(Fig.~\ref{fig:ffl_ffl}) and additionally by model~(fig.~\ref{fig:ffl_ffl_detail}).
+As expected, we found most FFL clusters to involve 5 genes (79115, $77.7\%$), followed by 4 (21168, $20.8\%$) and by 3 genes (1549, $1.5\%$).
 As in the transcriptional networks of \textit{E. coli} and \textit{S. cerevisiae}~\cite{gorochowski2018organization}, type 6 was the most abundant.
 This type of FFL cluster features a master regulator involved in both FFLs and its abundance is likely due to the known presence of transcription factor hubs, which was also observed in this meta-analysis (Fig.~\ref{fig:summary}D).
-Interestingly, type 11 was slightly more abundant than type 12, and much more abundant than any other FFL cluster involving 4 genes.
-On the other hand, transcriptional networks of \textit{E. coli} and \textit{S. cerevisiae} contained almost exclusively type 12 and hardly any of the other 4-gene FFL clusters~\cite{gorochowski2018organization}.
+Type 11 was the most abundant among all FFL clusters involving 4 genes.
+This is surprising since transcriptional networks of \textit{E. coli} and \textit{S. cerevisiae} contained almost exclusively type 12 and hardly any of the other 4-gene FFL clusters~\cite{gorochowski2018organization}.
 An explanation for these discrepancies likely requires novel theoretical or computational studies that relate motif structure to motif function.